Al Ula Saudi Arabia Travel Guide

 A fragrant rice dish with tender meat (chicken, lamb, or camel), vegetables, and aromatic spices.

-Widely available at local restaurants.
+Widely you can get it at local restaurants.

 A white, creamy rice dish cooked with broth and milk, often served with slow-cooked chicken or meat.